 It took 40 years to unlock the secret of the Utsira High, a secret that has transformed Lundin Energy and the wider Norwegian oil and gas industry.
 Today the Johan Sverdrup field is estimated to hold gross reserves of between 2.2 and 3.2 billion boe, making it one of the largest discoveries made on the Norwegian Continental Shelf.
-The gross Phase 1 production capacity was raised to 470 Mbopd and was achieved in April 2020.
-This will increase to 690 Mbopd after Phase 2 commences production in the fourth quarter of 2022.
+Since production started, the gross Phase 1 production capacity has been lifted in two steps and now sits at 500 Mbopd with potential for further increase by mid-2021 on completion of modification work to increase water injection capacity.
+The production will increase to 720 Mbopd after Phase 2 commences production in the fourth quarter of 2022.
 At its peak, the field will account for around one third of all petroleum production in Norway.

 The production will flow through one of the world’s most advanced and efficient production platforms, which in addition is being operated with power from shore making it one of the most carbon efficient fields in the world, with CO2 emissions of below 1 kg per barrel, about one-twentieth of the world average.

 Johan Sverdrup Phase 2 progressing according to plan

 The Johan Sverdrup Phase 2 development project involves a second processing platform, subsea facilities to access the Avaldsnes, Kvitsøy and Geitungen satellite areas of the field and the drilling of 28 additional wells.
 The PDO for Phase 2 project was approved in May 2019 and is progressing according to plan with first oil expected in the fourth quarter of 2022.